Even the most well-maintained concrete slab patios, driveways and garage floors suffer the accidental stain.

 15. Cigarette Stains

-The person who tossed that cigarette butt on to your concrete had better have brought washing soda as a hostess gift.
+The person who tossed that cigarette butt on your concrete had better have brought washing soda as a hostess gift.

 Use a mixture of washing soda and water along with a brush to scrub the stain out.

-The other reason why keeping liquid from absorbing into concrete is important because it puts stress on the concrete, leading to cracking.
+The other reason why keeping liquid from absorbing into concrete is important is because it puts stress on the concrete, leading to cracking.